 Figure 20.
-Measured-Modeled errors at each well for 2008
+Measured-Modeled errors at each well for 2008.
+IMC-461 is equivalent to I-461, H-6b is data from the replacement well H-6bR.

 Well AEC-7 has a large misfit for two reasons.
 First, this well historically has consistently had an anomalously low freshwater head elevation lower than wells around it in all directions.
 Second, it did not have a May 2007 observation (due to well reconfiguration activities) and therefore was not included as a calibration target in the PABC MODFLOW model calibration.
 Aside from AEC-7, the model fit to the September 2008 observations is very good.
 The average model captures the average Culebra behavior, while the PEST calibration improved the model fit to the specific September 2008 observations.